SajaLahaleeh/Web-Development-Basic/README.md

 # Curriculum

-### Welcome to the curriculum for Web Development Basic course.:male-technologist:
+### Welcome to the curriculum for Web Development Basic course :woman_technologist:
 #### The program is a 10-Day, (3 hours per day) course that provides a comprehensive introduction to web development basics.

 * **Day1** -Introduction to web development.
 * **Day2** -Git/GitHub workflow.